 Q. How much money should I budget for my basement project ?

 A. It is up to each and every homeowner to determine what they have to spend, or what they want to spend.
 We have included a pricing page with information which is there to help prospective clients determine a realistic budget.
 That information is not there to encourage or discourage, but to be clear and up front about the potential costs involved.
-A good rule of thumb is that the homeowner should be in a financial position to spend a minimum $35.00 per square foot.
-If you do the math, an average 1200 square foot basement would require at least $42,000.00.
+A good rule of thumb is that the homeowner should be in a financial position to spend around $40.00 per square foot for a typical project.
+If you do the math, an average 1200 square foot basement would require at least $48,000.00.
 That's a good number to start with and that gets you in the ballpark.
 See more on our pricing page.

 Q. Who will be working in my home?

 A. Our craftsmen and subcontractors work with us on each and every job, and have been with us for a many years.
+They are all genuinely nice, friendly, honest people.
 We are conscious of your property and security, and we would never send someone into a client's home who wouldn't be welcome into our own.

 Q. My basement is already finished.
 Can your company refinish it for me?